tristangrichard/homeassistant_trueguard/README.md

 # homeassistant_trueguard

-This is a custom component for integrating Trueguard alarms in Home Assistant.
+This is a custom component for integrating Trueguard (Climax) alarms in Home Assistant.
-The code is based on the Egardia integration and modified to support Trueguard.
+The code is based on the [Egardia](https://github.com/home-assistant/core/tree/dev/homeassistant/components/egardia) integration and modified to support Trueguard.
 Currently only tested with the SmartHome panel.

 # Example `configuration.yaml` entry: